2022 Annual Report

 0

-women and girls gained knowledge and skills to prevent child marriage and gender-based violence.
+adolescent girls and their mothers gained knowledge and skills to prevent child marriage and gender-based violence.

 0